PhD project: Electromagnetic corrections to hadron processes in finite volume

 Project description

-At low energies QCD is non-perturbative, which must be handled with tools such as numerical lattice QCD and analytical effective field theory.
+At low energies QCD is non-perturbative and must be handled with tools such as numerical lattice QCD and analytical effective field theory.
 Lattice QCD simulations are performed in non-physical Euclidean spacetimes of finite volume, and a particular challenge is to extract physical information from the simulations.
 The mapping between simulation and prediction requires good analytical knowledge of in particular the volume dependence, and is governed by singularities that can be studied with generic effective-theory methods.
 In this project you will work on scattering and decay processes of hadrons in QCD+QED, relevant for precision tests involving charge-parity violation and the fundamental Cabibbo-Kobayashi-Maskawa matrix elements.
-The most challenging aspect here will be the inclusion of QED, since electromagnetism is a long-range force and thus fundamentally different from QCD acting on short distances.
-It is the long-range nature in combination with the finite-volume constraint that here will be the main focus.
+The main focus here will be the inclusion of QED in finite volume, which is challenging because electromagnetism is a long-range force as opposed to QCD.

-The project will include both analytical and numerical studies, while major emphasis will be on the former.
+The project will include both analytical and numerical studies.

 References: